datacommonsorg/website/docs/new_deployment.md

 `<IMPORT_NAME>` will be used to group the Statistical Variables from the import in the website tree hierarchy navigation.

-Each TMCF file should have one node entry for each Statistical Variable in the import.

-CSV files should be structured so that each Statistical Variable has its own column.
-The first few columns should be reserved for other StatVarObservation properties, such as `observationAbout`, `observationDate`, `observationPeriod`, `unit`, etc.

 ## Merging Configs